-One that wouldn’t have been there when a magnemite breaks through her window as the storm rages around them.
+One that wouldn’t be there when a magnemite breaks through her living room window.

 “Go, Mankey!”
-Seto yells, voice shaking with fear as he competes with the sound of the raging storm pouring in through the broken window, and his mother’s screams as she cowers behind him.
+Seto yells, voice shaking with fear as it competes with the sound of the raging storm pouring in, and his mother’s scream as she cowers behind him.
 “Chop!”